quinn-rs/quinn/quinn/examples/README.md

 ## HTTPS File Serving Example

-The `https` example shows how to serve files from an directory over HTTPS.
+The `https` example shows how to request a file on the `server` from the `client` over HTTPS.
-It exists out of two parts, namely a server and a client:

 1. HTTPS Server (`http_server.rs`)

-The server, listens for any client requesting a file.
+The server listens for any client requesting a file.
 If the file path is valid and allowed, it returns the contents.

 Open up a terminal and execute: